ColtonDumm/Employee_Incentive_Analysis/README.md

 - Use SQL queries to explore absenteeism drivers and calculate potential incentive payouts
 - Build a dashboard in Power BI to visualize results and make the findings easy to interpret

 *Note: This dataset is simulated.
 Some values don’t always align with real-world logic (for example, PhD salaries showing lower averages than high school salaries).
-In a real business setting, these anomalies would warant a data quality review.
+In a real business setting, these anomalies would warrant a data quality review.
 The focus here is on demonstrating technical workflow and communication of results, not the accuracy of the sample data.*

 ---